Abdona/chest-x-ray-images-pneumonia/README.md

 # chest-x-ray-images-pneumonia

-- Use NN to chest images to classify images in normal or pneumonia
+- Use NN to classify chest images into normal or pneumonia

 ## Built With